Control vertebrate pests and predators using traps

 You must be able to:

-1. carry out work safely in line with health and safety requirements
+- carry out the activity safely in line with the relevant health and safety requirements

-2. monitor signs to determine vertebrate pest and predator activity
+- use relevant methods to monitor and interpret signs to determine vertebrate pest and predator activity

-4. develop a trapping regime to control vertebrate pest and predator populations
+- develop a trapping regime to control vertebrate pests and predators

-7. establish traps in suitable locations to effectively catch target vertebrate pest and predator species and to minimise impact on non-target species
+- establish traps in suitable locations to effectively catch target vertebrate pest and predator species and to minimise the impact on non-target species

-9. approach trapped vertebrate pests and predators in a manner which maintains personal safety
+- approach trapped vertebrate pests and predators in a manner that maintains your personal safety

-10. dispatch trapped vertebrate pests and predators humanely
+- dispatch trapped vertebrate pests and predators humanely in accordance with nation-specific legislation and codes of practice

-11. release non-target species back into the wild in a manner which promotes their health and wellbeing and is consistent with legal requirements
+- release non-target species back into the wild in a manner that promotes their health and wellbeing and is consistent with the relevant legal requirements

 Knowledge and Understanding